Cost & Financial Aid

 Payment Procedure Options

 Financial Aid: You may apply for federal financial aid through the Financial Assistance Office on main campus.
 A Free Application for Federal Student Aid (file online @ www.fafsa.gov, EMU code 003708) and an EMU Financial Aid Information Sheet (FAIS) must be completed.
 Packets of financial aid forms are available from the Lancaster ADPC Office (717)397-5190.
 It is very important to file the appropriate forms in a timely manner and to contact the Financial Assistance Office if you do not receive a response within four to six weeks.
 Federal aid guidelines require forms to be submitted by certain deadlines and not doing so may jeopardize your aid eligibility.
-Semester two financial aid is applied for separately.
+Term two financial aid is applied for separately.
 If you have questions, feel free to contact the Financial Assistance Office at their toll free number, 800-330-9683.

 Employer Assistance: If your employer is providing tuition assistance for you, you must complete an “Employer Assistance Information” sheet.
-Fees not covered by the employer are due the first day of each semester or as indicated on a Payment Plan Worksheet.
+Fees not covered by the employer are due the first day of each Term or as indicated on a Payment Plan Worksheet.
 If your employer requires you to submit a grade before they will reimburse you, you are responsible for submitting the grade to your employer in a timely fashion.
 PLEASE NOTE: Any exceptions must be cleared through the RN to BS in Nursing office prior to the first class session.

 Monthly Payment Plan through Tuition Management Services: The cost of the RN to B.S.
 Degree in Nursing Program can be paid in 6 or 12 monthly payments to Tuition Management Services (TMS), an outside third party.
 An approximate $60 carrying charge is due upon application.
 Equal monthly payments will be arranged for 6 or 12 months.
 Life insurance for the value of unpaid tuition is included in the plan.
 Payment is made to Tuition Management Services, who will automatically cancel tuition payments if the student fails to pay the first two payments.
 Additional information and details are provided upon request.
 Please call (717) 397-5190 for an application.